Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Introduction

 \section{Introduction}

-Convolutional neural networks (CNNs) has enabled the categorization of data with outstanding accuracy and have been utilized in numerous domains, such as medical diagnosis \parencite{NN_survey, medical_diagnosis1, medical_diagnosis2}, facial recognition\parencite{facial_recognition}, financial data analysis \parencite{finance}, and cyber attack detection \parencite{cybersecurity1, cybersecurity2}.
+Convolutional neural networks (CNNs) have enabled the categorization of data with outstanding accuracy and have been applied across a wide range of domains, such as medical diagnosis \parencite{NN_survey, medical_diagnosis1, medical_diagnosis2}, facial recognition\parencite{facial_recognition}, financial data analysis \parencite{finance}, and cyber attack detection \parencite{cybersecurity1, cybersecurity2}.
 Building NN models demands significant resources.
 Consequently, NN inference as a service offered by cloud computing \parencite{cloud_computing} is gaining popularity.
 One of the main drawbacks of this solution is the privacy concerns of users.
 Privacy-preserving NN inference is enabled by homomorphic encryption (HE) \parencite{FHE}, which allows computations to be directly carried out over encrypted user data in the server.
 The results, which are also encrypted, are sent back to the user.
-Then the user recovers the plaintext results after decryption.
+Then, the user recovers the plaintext results after decryption.

 Popular HE schemes, such as BGV \parencite{BGV}, B/FV \parencite{BV, FV}, and CKKS \parencite{CKKS} schemes, are built over large polynomial rings.
-Each ciphertext consists of two polynomials with thousands of coefficients and each coefficient has hundreds of bits.
-The complexity of modular polynomial multiplication can be reduced by the Number Theoretic Transform (NTT) \parencite{HanhoNTT, ParhiNTT} and incorporating the modular reduction into the decomposed Karatsuba multiplication \parencite{PolyMultSiPS, PolyMultJourn}.
-Modular multiplications on the polynomial coefficients can be simplified by Barrett reduction \parencite{Barrett, ParhiFlexBarrett}, Montgomery scheme \parencite{Montgomery}, decomposed Karatsuba multiplication \parencite{ZhangMultSiPS, ZhangMult}, and the Chinese Reminder Theorem (CRT) \parencite{ RNSCKKS}.
-The overall ciphertext multiplication using CRT is further reformulated to combine computations in \parencite{Combined,Combined2}.
+Each ciphertext consists of two polynomials, each containing thousands of coefficients with hundreds of bits per coefficient.
+The complexity of modular polynomial multiplication can be mitigated by the Number Theoretic Transform (NTT) \parencite{HanhoNTT, ParhiNTT}, as well as by integrating the modular reduction into the decomposed Karatsuba algorithm\parencite{PolyMultSiPS, PolyMultJourn}.
+Modular multiplications on the polynomial coefficients can be simplified by Barrett reduction \parencite{Barrett, ParhiFlexBarrett}, Montgomery algorithm \parencite{Montgomery}, decomposed Karatsuba multiplication \parencite{ZhangMultSiPS, ZhangMult}, and the Chinese Reminder Theorem (CRT) \parencite{ RNSCKKS}.
+The overall ciphertext multiplication using CRT has been further reformulated to combine computations in \parencite{Combined,Combined2}.